 H-1B Visa Wellness Manager Jobs

-Wellness Manager roles qualify for H-1B sponsorship when the position requires a bachelor's degree or higher in health promotion, public health, or a related field.
+Wellness Manager roles qualify for H-1B visa sponsorship when the position requires a bachelor's degree or higher in health promotion, public health, or a related field.
 Large employers in healthcare, tech, and corporate sectors file LCAs regularly for this occupation.
 No lottery exemption applies, so timing your job search around the April cap season matters.

-See All Wellness Manager JobsOverview
+Find H-1B Visa Wellness Manager JobsOverview

-Showing 5 of 8+ Wellness Manager jobs
+Showing 5 of 20+ Wellness Manager jobs

-See all Wellness Manager jobs
+See all Wellness Manager Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Wellness Manager roles.